Wilderness First Aid

 What is Wilderness First Aid?

-The ESCI Wilderness First Aid course is an intense yet fun journey through the world of wilderness emergency care and is recommended for all outdoors people.
-It is a 2-day, 16-hour course (8 hours/day, generally 9am to 5pm).
+The ESCI Wilderness First Aid course is an intense yet fun journey through the world of wilderness emergency care.
+It’s recommended for all people who spend time outdoors.
+The course is a two-day, 16-hour course (8 hours/day, generally 9 a.m. to 5 p.m.).
 It covers a full range of situations, from scrapes and blisters to life-threatening emergencies.
 In addition to wilderness medical care, participants learn accident scene management and how to communicate effectively with the outside world.
 (Or, how to give yourself the best odds that the rescue party turns up in the right place with the right equipment the first time.)

-There is a 2-year Wilderness First Aid certification available to those who successfully complete this course.
+There is a two-year Wilderness First Aid certification available to those who successfully complete this course.
 There are no prerequisites for this course.
-However, it is recommended that participants take a separate Cardio Pulmonary Resuscitation (CPR) course.
+However, it is recommended that participants take a separate Cardiopulmonary Resuscitation (CPR) course.
 Contact your local chapter of the American Heart Association, American Red Cross, National Safety Council, or your local hospital or first aid squad for more information on CPR courses.

-The WFA Committee is looking for a few good EMTs/Ski Patrollers to train in and instruct the Wilderness First Aid course for the NY-No. Jersey Chapter.
+The WFA Committee is looking for a few good EMTs/Ski Patrollers to train in and instruct the Wilderness First Aid course for the Chapter.

 - Must be an AMC member.